Largest firefighting plane may be sold for COVID-19 response

 During the 2020 season, there were 58,950 wildfires that burned over 15,816 square miles (40,963.29 square kilometers), according to the National Interagency Fire Center in Idaho.

-The Global SuperTanker is one of several Very Large Airtankers used to fight wildfires from above by dropping fire retardant and water.
-Water is dropped on to the fires, and fire retardant is commonly dropped next to or around the fires as an extra line of defense.
+The Global SuperTanker is one of several very large airtankers used to fight wildfires from above by dropping fire retardant and water.
 Once the retardant dries, it denies oxygen to the vegetation to prevent the spread of fire.

 But some fire experts, like Andy Stahl, executive director at Forest Service Employees for Environmental Ethics, are skeptical about the use of tankers and retardants for wildfire response because of the dangers that aerial firefighting poses, the specific environmental factors needed to operate the tanker and the overall expense of retardants.